mavengences/omniliteDorienQuickFix/src/omnicore/doc/rpc-api.md

 ### omni_setnonfungibledata

-Sets either the issuer or holder data field in a non-fungible tokem.
+Sets either the issuer or holder data field in a non-fungible token.
 Holder data can only be updated by the token owner and issuer data can only be updated by address that created the tokens.

 **Arguments:**